twers1/twers1/README.md

 (December 2022 -> December 2022) - Studied pug and gulp, made my own assembly

 (January 2023 -> currently) - Learning C#, Java, Unity in college

+(February 2023 -> currently) - I do e-commerce and portfolio site, fix information about React, also do games in Unity for college

+(May 2023 -> July 2023) - College internship

+(May 2023 -> currently) - Making telegram bots, using Python, aiogram and telebot.
+Learning docker